PlayFab/thundernetes/docs/gameserverbuild.md

   portsToExpose: # port names that you need to expose for your game server, read more below
     - containerName: gameserver-sample # name of the container that you want its port exposed
       portName: gameport # name of the port that you want to expose
-  podSpec:
+  template:
+    spec:
       containers:
         - image: youGameServerImage:tag # image of your game server
           name: gameserver-sample # name of the container.
 Must be the same as portsToExpose.containerName
           ports:
           - containerPort: 7777 # port that you want to expose
             name: gameport # name of the port that you want to expose.
 Must be the same as portsToExpose.portName
 ```

-The podSpec contains the definition for a [Kubernetes Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
+The template.spec contains the definition for a [Kubernetes Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
 As a result, you should include here whatever is needed for your game server (environment variables, storage, etc).
 Bear in mind though that not everything will work in MPS though.

 ## PortsToExpose